JayBhatt2021/python-basics-i/README.md

 ## Installation

-To get started, `git clone` this repository and navigate to the `src` directory:
+To get started, `git clone` this repository, and navigate to the `src` directory:

 ```bash
 $ git clone https://github.com/JayBhatt2021/python-basics-i.git